matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 #### Client-side aggregation

-Bundled aggregations on an event give a snapshot of what relations were know at the time the event was received.
+Bundled aggregations on an event give a snapshot of what relations were known at the time the event was received.
 When relations are received through `/sync`, clients should locally aggregate (as they might have done already before supporting this MSC) the relation on top of any bundled aggregation the server